elastic/opentelemetry/docs/collector-components.md

     style six fill: #e6f9f7,stroke:#333,stroke-width:1px
 ```

-Refer to the following tables for more information on the components supported by the Elastic Distribution for the OpenTelemetry Collector.
+Refer to the following tables for more information on the components included in the Elastic Distribution for the OpenTelemetry Collector.
 Follow the links for OpenTelemetry documentation with more configuration details for each component.
 To set up the collector, go to the [guided onboarding](guided-onboarding.md) or [manual configuration](manual-configuration.md) to get started.